trynthink/scout/docs/tutorials.rst

 We will use these general formatting guidelines to write new ECMs.

 ..
 In this tutorial, we will create two different ECMs.
 We will begin with an ECM that has a relatively simple cost and performance specification.
 The second example ECM will demonstrate more complex definitions for cost and performance and employ some optional measure features.
 Following these two examples, we recommend reviewing the `measure database`_ to see further examples of different kinds of ECMs.

 .. measure database:

 ..
 CREATE A KEY PAIR INDEX FOR ECM DEFINITIONS (OR AT LEAST FOR THE BASELINE MARKET DEFINITION)

+.. _example-ecm-1:

 ECM 1 – Commercial LED troffers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The required information for defining this ECM will be covered in the same order as the :ref:`list of required and optional parameters <ecm-contents>` in the :ref:`analysis-approach` section.
+The required information for defining this ECM will be covered in the same order as the :ref:`list of parameters <ecm-contents>` in the :ref:`analysis-approach` section.

 For this example, we will be creating an ECM for LED troffers for commercial buildings.
 Troffers are square or rectangular light fixtures designed to be used in a modular dropped ceiling grid commonly seen in offices and other commercial spaces.